lumizila/TextAnalysisHomework/README.md

 ```
 python3 SoreDice.py
 ```
-The Sørensen–Dice coefficients for each pair can be seen below:
+The Sørensen–Dice coefficients output can be seen below:

 ```
 Sorting the coefficient in descending order, we have the result: